Baseball Think Factory: History

 In 2004, the site was re-branded as "Baseball Think Factory" and was re-built on a different software platform in order to support the growing user population and accommodate user registration and content management features.

-BTF mainly hosts baseball discussions.
+BTF mainly hosted baseball discussions.
 Sports Illustrated magazine listed the site as an "essential baseball destination," characterizing it as offering "links to significant baseball articles, accompanied by freewheeling, usually informed discussion threads."
 Michael Lewis also mentioned the site (as baseballprimer) in his book Moneyball.

 Site sections

-The site features a number of sections with content for different audiences.
+The site featured a number of sections with content for different audiences.
 These include: